Conor Phillips

-Conor Phillips (born 7 September 1999) is an Irish rugby union player and reality tv star who is formerly a member of Munster's academy and the Ireland Rugby 7’s team.
-He plays as a wing and represents Terenure College RFC in the amateur All-Ireland League.
+Conor Phillips (born 7 September 1999) is an Irish rugby union player and reality television star who is formerly a member of Munster's academy and the Ireland Rugby 7’s team.
+He played as a wing and represented Terenure College RFC in the amateur All-Ireland League.

 Early life

 Phillips was born in Limerick, and attended Crescent College.

 Young Munster and academy

 Phillips represented his native province of Munster at various underage levels, including under-18, under-19 and under-20.
 He was part of the Young Munster team that defeated Garryowen 11–8 to win the 2021–22 Munster Senior Cup in March 2022.

 Munster

 After a series of strong performances for Munster's A team, including in the Celtic Cup, Phillips was rewarded with a place in Munster's academy in January 2021.
 Phillips made his senior competitive debut for Munster in their 2022–23 United Rugby Championship round three fixture against Italian club Zebre Parma on 1 October 2022, but was released by the province's academy upon the conclusion of the 2022–23 season.